-

 Uniform List: Further information about our uniform and a uniform list can be found in our ‘Parent Hub’ section by clicking here.
 Please note that some uniform items are optional and some compulsory - these are indicated on our uniform list.

-School bags/Rucksacks: Whilst the Book Bag is an item listed for our Reception children, we would suggest that children simply obtain a Waverley School rucksack and do not purchase the Book Bag.
+School bags/Rucksacks: Whilst the Book Bag is an item listed for our Reception children, we stringy recommend that children simply obtain a Waverley School rucksack and do not purchase the Book Bag.
 The Book Bag does not fit in the rucksack and children find it difficult to carry the additional bag.
 To find the rucksack on the Stevensons website, under the Waverley section, please visit 'Preparatory' uniform items.

 Uniform Supplier: Our uniform supplier is Stevensons who have a new branch in Reading and an online store at www.stevensons.co.uk.
 We recommend buying uniform prior to the summer holidays to allow for items to be changed and to ensure availability.
 Click & Collect and online ordering for home delivery is available.

-Waverley has a second hand uniform shop which stocks good quality, Waverley-branded items.
+Waverley has a pre-loved hand uniform shop which stocks good quality, Waverley-branded items.
 Our second hand uniform is run by the WFA (Waverley Friends Association), our parents association, which organises fun events and activities for our pupils and their families.
 To access the online shop please click here.
 To contact the WFA to enquire about items, please email uniform@waverleyschool.co.uk.

-Breakfast Club and After School Club ('Clubs')
+Breakfast Club and After School Club ('Clubs') - including ad hoc sessions

 The school day starts at 08:30hrs and ends at 15:30hrs.
 Children requiring wrap-around care outside of these hours will need to be booked into Early Risers Club (07:30-08:00hrs), Breakfast Club (08:00hrs-08:30hrs) or After School Club (15:00-18:00hrs).